Southern Maryland: Discover the Western Shore

 Point Lookout State Park

-Located on the southernmost point on the western Maryland shore, Point Lookout State Park includes the Point Lookout Lighthouse, built in 1830, as well as a public beach, a fishing pier, a boat launch site, campsites, and U.S. Civil War historical remains.
+Located at the southernmost point on the western Maryland shore, Point Lookout State Park includesthe Point Lookout Lighthouse, built in 1830, as well as a public beach, a fishing pier, a boat launch site, campsites, and U.S. Civil War historical remains.
 It’s on a peninsula between the Potomac River and the Chesapeake Bay.

 Aptly named because of its role as a lookout point during the War of 1812, Point Lookout later became a popular summer resort with a hotel, cottages, and a wharf.
 It also figured prominently during the U.S. Civil War.
 In 1862, the area on the Point was used as a U.S. Army hospital and a Union prisoner of war camp holding over 50,000 Confederate soldiers.
 Today a monument to those soldiers can be seen upon entering the park, and a museum helps tell the story of that point in history.